-5.2.18 The Proposed Scheme cuts across numerous existing surface watercourse features; some of which are artificial drains cut to facilitate the existing road, and some of which are natural watercourses.
+5.2.14 The Proposed Scheme crosses numerous existing surface watercourse features; some of which are artificial drains cut to facilitate the existing road, and some of which are natural watercourses.
 Watercourse diversions have been designed to ensure the continued transfer of flow from the upslope/ upstream side to the downslope/ downstream side via bridges or culverts.
-These watercourse diversions are of varying dimensions and so have been assessed individually, with the required excavation volumes calculated based on peat depth within a 50m section and the dimensions of the watercourse diversion.
-It is assumed that all peat excavated for the watercourse diversion will require re-instatement or re-use elsewhere.
+These watercourse diversions are of varying dimensions and so have been assessed individually, with the required excavation volumes calculated based on peat depth and the dimensions of the watercourse diversion.
+It is assumed that all peat excavated for the watercourse diversion will require re-instatement or re-use.